nadeenAlshibil/Azure-Networking/README.md

 3. Enable **DNS Proxy**
 4. Review the DNS servers configuration to make sure that the settings are appropriate for your environment.
 5. Select Save.

+**Pause and Test**:
+Try to resolve the FQDN of database with the following command:

+`nslookup mydbserver1.database.windows.net`

 ### Task 4: Validate Azure Firewall DNS logs